Among the Chams no one wants

 Cambodia Journals | Phnom Penh, 26 August 2019

-The Sokha Hotel has something arrogant, majestic, and exquisitely Asian about it.
+The Sokha Hotel has something arrogant, majestic, exquisitely Asian about it.

-The monolith is worth one hundred million dollars and stands immense to the south of the Chroy Changvar peninsula in Phnom Penh.
+Worth a hundred million dollars, the monolith stands immense south of the Chroy Changvar Peninsula in Phnom Penh.

-There is no obvious reason to go to that part of the peninsula – located between the junction of the Tonle Sap River and the Mekong – unless you want to go right up to the Sokhi.
+There is no obvious reason to go to that part of the peninsula-located between the junction of the Tonle Sap River and the Mekong-unless you want to get right up to the Sokhi.

 But hardly anyone goes there, and its luxurious rooms remain mostly empty.

-There may be no obvious reason, but beneath the skyline of the majestic hotel stands Pum Cham, a Muslim village of Cham ethnicity that escaped the Khmer Rouge genocide more than 40 years ago.
+There may be no obvious reason, but beneath the skyline of the majestic hotel stands Pum Cham, an ethnic Cham Muslim village that escaped genocide by the Khmer Rouge more than 40 years ago.

 This village on the banks of the Mekong consists of about 250 families.
 Lacking all government support and assistance, with no schools or health centres, these Cham men are skilled fishermen and, in addition to fish, essential for their livelihood, they collect from the muddy waters of the river whatever comes from the northern provinces: from rubbish to tree trunks.